-Which breeds are cats with blue eyes?
+Which breeds of cats with blue eyes?

-Now, all kittens are born with blue eyes, but not all of them retain this dazzling color into adulthood.
+All kittens are born with blue eyes, but not all of them retain this dazzling color into adulthood.

 Below, we’ll go over some breeds that actually do keep their baby blues well beyond the baby stage.